hectormenendez/giro/README.rst

 - Naming convention change for Library autoloader.
 - `ISSUE#4 <http://github.com/hectormenendez/giro/issues/4]>`_ Fixing application_external bug by updating Auth to the new library naming convention.
 - Enabled debug mode for dynamic files in Applicaion_External.
+- Auth now uses InnoDB; Model is now visible for Views.